-On other hand, dynamical models of small groups where no common dark halo exists (e.g. Barnes~1985, Aceves \& Vel\'azquez~2002) would appear to be more consistent with the picture obtained from the cosmological simulations.
-Researchers of the dynamics of groups and galaxies in such environments (IAs and LAs) should consider that about 40\% of the total mass of the system is in a common rather homogeneous dark halo, and with about 20\% when modeling compact group associations.
+On other hand, dynamical models of small groups where no common dark halo exists and in a collapsing state (e.g. Barnes~1985, Aceves \& Vel\'azquez~2002) would appear to be more consistent with the picture obtained here from the cosmological simulations.
+Researchers of the dynamics of groups and galaxies in such environments (IAs and LAs) may consider that about 40\% of the total mass of the system is in a common rather homogeneous dark halo, and with about 20\% when modeling compact associations.

-Effects of the amount and density profile of intragroup dark matter, obtained from a cosmological scenario, on the dynamics of a group of galaxies are planned to be explored in a future work.